-Music at the Piano Year 3 (8-9 Year Olds)
+Music at the Piano Year 3

-Your summer 2020 virtual piano package includes:
+Your summer 2022 piano package includes:

 Description: Music at the Piano Year 3 is designed as an extension of the Music at the Piano curriculum for children who wish to continue their piano education in a group setting.
 Advancing repertoire will continue to build upon musical reading, singing, composing, improvisation, transposition, and reading music.
 The parent/caregiver works alongside his or her child both in the classroom and at home.
 New songs and material will be presented each week, so regular attendance is essential.
 Children must complete each semester of Music at the Piano successfully in order to move on the next level.